 Ideally, at least one copy of any non-serial publication by KSU faculty will be added to the collection.
 These include monographs, visual media, scores, and sound recordings.
 In general, off-prints of journal articles and book chapters are added only as part of the larger unit (i.e. journal, essay collection) within which these are published.
 Re-issues and any subsequent editions will be considered for addition to the collection if resources are available.

-Electronic versions of most faculty publications may be deposited in the University's institutional
+Electronic versions of faculty publications may be deposited in the University's institutional repository, the DigitalCommons@Kennesaw State University.

 The DigitalCommons@Kennesaw State University is a permanent digital repository of the intellectual and creative output of the University community.
-Research and scholarly material included here has been selected and deposited by KSU faculty and staff.
+Research and scholarly material included here has been selected and deposited by teaching faculty and centers on campus.
 This repository provides a single, stable electronic location that is open to the global academic community.
-All Kennesaw faculty, staff, and faculty-sponsored students are encouraged to submit their works to DigitalCommons@Kennesaw State University.
+All Kennesaw faculty, staff, and faculty-sponsored students are encouraged to publish work in DigitalCommons@Kennesaw State University.